Category Archives: Botany

 Every Life is on Fire: How Thermodynamics Explains the Origins of Living Things–A Review…and a Deeper Look Into the ‘Fire’ of Life..

-This is a book about ‘life’, that which animates particular organic structures, organisms, absent from other ‘structures’ which remain fixed, but for the physical and chemical forces which wear them down.
+This is a book about ‘life’, that which animates particular organic structures, organisms, while other, non-living, ‘structures’ remain fixed, but for the physical and chemical forces which wear them down.
 From our human perspective, this sets ourselves, and all other living things, apart from the inert, nonliving, matter that comprises our world and the universe.
 England, as a physicist, sees the world of nature and all matter within it, differently than most of us.
 Science has demonstrated that the universe tends to operates under consistent ‘laws’.
-Organisms, while a special ‘class’ of matter, are still of matter composed of the same atoms joined together in complex macromolecules not found outside of organisms, which are in fact created within organisms.
-They occupy a different section along a continuum defined by energy, a ‘family’ of complex, shared organic structures.
+Organisms, while a special ‘class’ of matter, are still ‘of’ matter, composed of the same atoms, only joined together in complex macromolecules not found outside of organisms, created wholly within organisms.
+They are a ‘family’ of complex, shared, organic structures.
 This complexity of structure goes to determining their functionality.
-Function increases and diversifies as complexity increases, capacities are expanded and the flow of energy through them becomes an effective and sustaining agent in their ‘being’ and evolution.
-His view is consistent with the many other physicists who have looked into life and view it as an inevitable outcome of the processes, energies and materials that comprise Earth’s particular corner of the universe.
+Function increases and diversifies as complexity increases.
+Capacities are expanded with the flow of energy through them, an effective and sustaining agent in their ‘being’ and evolution.
+England’s view is consistent with the many other physicists who have looked into life and view it as an inevitable outcome of the processes, energies and materials that comprise Earth’s particular corner of the universe.
 Earth appears to be a relatively rare occurrence, but it is extremely doubtful that it is a singular one.
-Given the particular mix of ‘ingredients’ and energies here, matter has come together over the course of over 4 billion years to form life as we know it because it could and whatever is possible/probable tends to happen with a degree of frequency.
+The ‘ability’ of energy to organize and structure matter is universal.
+Given the particular mix of ‘ingredients’ and energies here on Earth, matter has come together over the course of over 4 billion years to form life as we know it, because it could, and whatever is possible/probable tends to happen with a degree of frequency.
 Particular patterns precede those to follow, not necessarily determining them, but increasing the likelihood that they will.
 The flow of energy through matter tends to ‘favor’ a range of outcomes.
 Those outcomes tend to favor the next, building from one ‘success’ to the next.

 England is a theoretical physicist.
-You will not find in this book a detailed explanation of the living organism or even a detailed description of the flow of energy through one.
-Thermodynamics and his idea of dissipative adaptation are larger concepts that can give us a framework for understanding the bigger picture of an almost unfathomably complex topic.
+You will not find in this book a detailed explanation of the living organism or description of the flow of energy through one.
+That is within the purview of the cell biologist, the biochemist, the quantum biologist.
+Thermodynamics, and his understanding of dissipative adaptation are larger concepts that can give us a framework for understanding the bigger picture of an almost unfathomably complex topic.
 England joins with those today who would argue that any living organism is not so much a thing as it is a process, in a state of continuous change, a process which both follows a probable, understandable, path, and is itself a part of the larger/longer process of evolution, of becoming, building on itself and life’s many patterns, as it moves ahead through time toward something unknowable to us.
-We exist from moment to moment, a ‘response’, one of a particular and massive set of more or less likely probabilities, each which influences what will follow, within a universe of definable ‘law’.
+We exist from moment to moment, a ‘response’.
+Fall out of that moment and we are dead.
+Through us, the flux and flow of matter and energy, drive an organism, along a path, a path that follows one of a particular and massive set of more or less likely probabilities, each which influences what will follow, within a universe of definable ‘law’.
 Here England gives us an intellectual framework for understanding the processes at play in this process of living.
-Living organisms are conductors of a continuous flow of energy through them from outside and back after it has degraded.
+Living organisms are conductors of a continuous flow of energy through themselves, from outside and back, after it has degraded.
 This flow of energy acts in very particular ways on the molecules, cells, tissues and organs of an organism…until it no longer can.
 An organism, is in a sense, a conductor, a channel through which energy flows from a higher, more available state, to a lower, less available state.
-Energy drives them, permits them and enables them so that they are in this sense ‘self’ sustaining…as long as the energy flows and the organism can maintain the integrity of its structure at all levels.
+Energy drives them, permits them and enables them, so that they are in this sense ‘self’ sustaining…as long as the energy flows and the organism can maintain the integrity of its structure at all levels.

 The following is an extensive quote from his book: Every Life is on Fire: How Thermodynamics Explains the Origins of Living Organisms, pp. 113-116.